gglukmann/wp-trigger-gatsby-preview/README.md

 # wp-trigger-gatsby-preview

 Plugin for WordPress.
-Save or update action triggers Gatsby Cloud Preview webhook.
+WordPress save or update action triggers Gatsby Cloud webhook.

 ## Installation

 - Add to WordPress and activate
-- Go to Settings -> General and scroll to bottom
+- Go to Settings -> General and scroll to "WP Trigger Gatsby Cloud Preview"
 - Add webhook url
+- After first deploy, you can add preview URL to see it from Dashboard